dgaydukov/cert-aws/files/sa.md

 AWS DS - managed service replicated across multiple AZ.
 There are 3 types of aws ds
-* AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there
+* AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there Trust Relationship - you can build it between aws microsoft AD and your on-premise microsoft AD, and store your users/passwords in your on-premise AD but use aws microsoft AD to access aws services based on users from on-premises AD.
+So you can use it as either standalone AD or as trust relationship to on-premise AD.
     * deployed in 2 AZ
     * connected to VPC
     * backups automatically taken once per day
     * EBS by default encrypted
     * failed domain controllers automatically replaced in the same AZ using the same IP address
-* simple AD - Linux-Samba AD deployed & managed in the cloud
+* simple AD - Linux-Samba AD deployed & managed in the cloud you can singIn to aws management console with simple AD account it doesn't support trust relationship, schema extension, multi-factor auth.
-* AD Connector - connector to redirect all request to your on-premises AD
+* AD Connector - connector to redirect all request to your on-premises AD.
+So it basically directory gateway that forward requests to on-premise AD.

 ### Networking
 ###### NIC